-The First Rainbow in the Torah
+The Creation of Light in the Torah

 I love watching the interplay of light filtered through green leaves onto water, the sparkling diamonds of light on the gurgling stream.
 Light can only be appreciated as it balances and plays with darkness, with shadow.Our lives, too, have periods of light and dark.
 We go through dark moods of sadness, the valleys of the shadow (Psalm 23), the dark night of the soul.